alexjlockwood/scripter/README.md

 # Scripter

-A Figma plugin that runs little scrips directly in Figma.
+A Figma plugin that runs little scripts directly in Figma.

 ## Local development